 Meanwhile, Ryan hides a previous life from everyone, including his brother, until Lexi unveils it through investigation.
 Lexi learns of Ryan’s young daughter in New York and an ex-wife who died in a car accident.

 After the revelation, Ryan regains custody of his daughter, whom he raises with Megan.
-Then, in an odd twist, Ryan’s ex-sister-in-law starts coming on to him in hopes of raising her sister’s daughter along with him.
+Then, in an odd twist, Ryan’s ex-sister-in-law comes on to him, hoping to raise her sister’s daughter along with him.